NYPL-discovery/discovery-store-models/README.md

 The following environmental variables are examined:

  * `DB_APPLICATION_NAME`: Tags db connections with the given string (useful for identifying connected clients on the db side)

+# Contributing

+This repo has a single primary branch: `main`.
+The procedure for promoting code is:

+ - Create feature branch off `main`
+ - Compute next logical version and update `README.md`, `package.json`, etc.
+ - Create PR against `main`
+ - After review, merge
+ - Git tag `main` with new version number

 # Future Work